Oluf Gerhard Tychsen

 From 1778 he taught at the University of Rostock and led the Rostock University Library.
 He worked in different fields of Oriental studies, Arabic, Syriac, and Hebrew.
 His Introduction into Islamic Numismatics, in 1794, was the first scientific handbook on this topic, based on twenty-seven years of research.
 Among his students were Christian Martin Frähn, later professor at the University of Kazan and later founder of the Asiatic Museum in Saint Petersburg, and Christian Adler, who wrote the first scientific catalogue of a collection of Islamic coins and later became superintendent for Schleswig-Holstein.
 He was a prolific author who published some forty volumes of scholarly studies during his academic career.
-He received the title of Chaver, a grade of rabbinic ordination, from Eybeschütz, becoming the only known non-Jew to have done so.
+He received the title of Chaver, a grade of rabbinic ordination, from Moshe Lifshitz, becoming the only known non-Jew to have done so.